michaelblayney/youtube-topic-blocker/README.md

 > [!NOTE]
 > Model selection is currently fixed to `gpt-4o-mini` in the UI.

 ## Security and Data Handling

-- :lock: API key is stored in Chrome extension storage on your local profile.
+- API key is stored in Chrome extension storage on your local profile.
-- :outbox_tray: Title text is sent to OpenAI for classification.
+- Title text is sent to OpenAI for classification.
-- :building_construction: No external backend is required for core operation.
+- No external backend is required for core operation.